IQTLabs/ClaimMapping/README.md

 ├── README.md
 ├── dash_app
 ├── jupyter_notebooks
+├── analysis
-├── python_analysis
+    ├── results
 ├── req.txt
-├── results
 └── tests
 ```
 The **dash_app** folder is home to all scripts for the Claim Mapping Dash App.
 This folder is self contained and can be run on its own.
 The **jupyter_noteooks** folder has several notebooks that provide examples of prototypes.
 It also breaks down steps used to create the hand-curated labeled dataset of tweets for prototyping a claim mapping visualization.
-The **python_analysis** folder is composed of code from the **jupyter_notebooks** folder.
-The code in **python_analysis** converted the code from the jupyter notebooks into scripts to be used on data via the terminal instead of via Jupyter.
-The *README.md* in this folder provides an in depth discussion of analyses explored and prototyped throughout the process of developing the claim mapping visualization.
+The **analysis** folder is composed of code from the **jupyter_notebooks** folder.
+The code in **analysis** converted the code from the jupyter notebooks into scripts to be used on data via the terminal instead of via Jupyter.
+The *README.md* in this directory provides an in depth discussion of analyses explored and prototyped throughout the process of developing the claim mapping visualization.
 This *README.md* is updated on a biweekly basis.
-The **results** folder has several images from prototyping and performing experiments throughout the development of the Claim Mapping visualization.
-In some cases the Jupyter Notebook file may not show the resulting figure - those images can be found in **results**.
+The **analysis/results** directory has several images from prototyping and performing experiments throughout the development of the Claim Mapping visualization.
+In some cases the Jupyter Notebook file may not show the resulting figure - those images can be found in **analysis/results**.
 This generally only happens for the plotly figures.
 Any side experiments with Dash and Plotly can be found in the **tests** folder - currently has one test on the Dash slider functionality to prepare for cross-filtering.

 ## Claim Mapping Dash App
 The **dash_app** folder has more specifics on how to get the dash app deployed.
 View the *README.md* in the **dash_app** folder for more information.